Dispositions and Roles of Generically Dependent Entities: Approach B: Changing BFO

 This section presents a possible approach that would enable BFO to support roles and dispositions of \gdcs{}.
 Since the BFO developers tend to be conservative and, thus, like to avoid radical changes, the proposal is intended to minimize the necessary change.
-Hence, the following definitions and elucidations are based on BFO 2020 and only propose minor tweaks to most (if applicable, highlighted in bold font).
+Hence, the following definitions and elucidations are based on BFO 2020 and only propose minor tweaks (highlighted in bold font).

-The following definition omits the domain and range restriction from BFO 2020. \begin{definition}[Specific dependence] $x$ specifically depends on $y$ if and only if (a) $x$ is of a nature that, at any time $t$, $x$ cannot exist at $t$ if $y$ does not exist at $t$, (b) $x$ and $y$ do not share any parts and (c) $x$ is not a boundary of $y$. \end{definition}
+The definitions of specific dependence and inherence are modified by including \gdcs in the range of the relationships. \begin{definition}[Specific dependence] $x$ specifically depends on $y$ if and only if (a) $x$ is a specifically dependent continuant, (b) $y$ is a specifically dependent continuant \textbf{or a \gdc{}} or an independent continuant that is not a spatial region, (c) $x$ is of a nature that, at any time $t$, $x$ cannot exist at $t$ if $y$ does not exist at $t$, (d) $x$ and $y$ do not share any parts and (e) $x$ is not a boundary of $y$. \end{definition}

-The definition of inherence is modified by including \gdcs. \begin{definition}[Inherence] x inheres in y if and only if (a) x is a specifically dependent continuant and (b) y is an independent continuant that is not a spatial region \textbf{or y is a \gdc} and (c) x specifically depends on y. \end{definition}
+\begin{definition}[Inherence] x inheres in y if and only if (a) x is a specifically dependent continuant and (b) \textbf{y is a \gdc or} y is an independent continuant that is not a spatial region and (c) x specifically depends on y. \end{definition}

-The elucidation of realizable entity in BFO 2020 asserts that they are particulars of a type that is instantiated by some instances, which are realized in a corresponding process.
+The elucidation of realizable entities in BFO 2020 asserts that they are particulars of a type that is instantiated by some instances, which are realized in a corresponding process.
 The elucidation also asserts that these particulars inhere in independent continuants.
 This may be generalized to \gdcs{}.

 \begin{elucidation}[Realizable entity] A realizable entity is a specifically dependent continuant that (a) inheres in some independent continuant (which is not a spatial region) \textbf{or inheres in a \gdc} and that (b) is of a type some instances of which are realized in processes of a correlated type. \end{elucidation}